Martinyeh81/Deep-Learning/ANN_Bank/README.md

-# Predict the price of Renfe AVE ticket
+# Predict customers who will exit the bank

 ## Description
-  Our problem is to predict the price of Renfe AVE ticket, which is regression.
-In fact, the ticket of train is basically influenced by distance and time, but perhaps there are other reasons which affect the price of ticket.
-Moreover, there are no particle rules which compute the price.
-Thus, we want to understand how company predict the price of tickets.
-Furthermore, there are some problems in the dataset.
+  Our problem is to predict customers who will exit the bank, which is classification.

 ## Data